Marie Jaëll: Early life and education

 On August 9, 1866, at twenty years of age, Marie married the Austrian concert pianist Alfred Jaëll.
 She was then known variously as Marie Trautmann, Marie Jaëll, Marie Jaëll Trautmann or Marie Trautmann Jaëll.
-Alfred was fifteen years older than Marie and had been a student of Frédéric Chopin.
+Alfred was fifteen years older than Marie and had, according to one source, been a student of Frédéric Chopin.
 The husband and wife team performed popular pieces, duos, solos, and compositions of their own throughout Europe and Russia.
 As a pianist, Marie specialized in the music of Schumann, Liszt, and Beethoven.
 They transcribed Beethoven's "Marcia alla Turca" from The Ruins of Athens for piano; the score was successfully published in 1872.

 Alfred was able to use his success and fame to help Marie meet with various composers and performers throughout their travels.
 In 1868, Marie met the composer and pianist Franz Liszt.
 A record of Liszt's comments about Marie survives in an article published in the American Record Guide: "[Marie Jaëll] has the brains of a philosopher and the fingers of an artist."
 Liszt introduced Marie to other great composers and performers of the day—for example, Johannes Brahms and Anton Rubinstein.
 By 1871, Marie's compositions began to be published.

 With the death of her husband in 1882, Marie had the opportunity to study with Liszt in Weimar, and with Camille Saint-Saëns and César Franck in Paris.
 Saint-Saëns dedicated his Piano Concerto No. 1 and the "Étude en forme de valse" to her.
-Saint-Saëns thought highly enough of Marie to introduce her to the Society of Music Composers—a great honor for women in those days.
+Saint-Saëns thought highly enough of Marie to introduce her to the Société des compositeurs de musique —a great honor for women in those days.

 Compositions and reviews

 The New Grove Dictionary of Music states that Marie "composed piano pieces and songs which, though essentially Romantic, reveal an assimilation of the innovations of the time."
 The American Record Guide lists Marie's compositional approach as "romantic in style, with more flavor of the salon than the concert hall."

 Marie was well respected, both as a performer and a composer, by her contemporaries.
 Lea Schmidt-Roger states "Four-handed literature was as much a part of Jaëll's repertory as solo literature.
 She concertized with duo piano and four-handed pieces from the age of fourteen, and later she and husband Alfred transcribed and performed much of the contemporary four-handed literature."

 Marie drew inspiration for her piece "Harmonies d’Alsace" from her childhood memories.
 She wrote pieces for cello, piano, orchestra, quartets, etc. Marie's variety of compositions extended to a symphonic poem, "Ossiane," which was based on the poems of Jean Richepin and Victor Hugo.
 She wrote a number of vocal pieces and an opera, Runea.

 BBC Radio 3 featured her as Composer of the Week, first transmitted August–September 2020, repeated 10–14 July 2023.
+A CD of her chamber music, including the four movement Piano Quartet in G minor (1875) and the Ballade for piano and violin (1886), was issued in 2026.